jwvictor/nvim-cubby/README.md

 ### Viewing and editing

-Cubby blobs are accessed by colon-delimited keys, like `blog:hello-cubby`.
+Cubby blobs are usually accessed by colon-delimited prefix keys, like `blog:hello-cubby` (or `blo:hel` to use prefixes).
 To edit a Cubby blob, simply run the command `:CubbyGet <key>` in Neovim.
 This will open the body of the blob in a new buffer.
+If you don't remember a key for the blob in question, you can use the list function to select it.

 You can edit the blob, and then commit your changes by running `:CubbySave`.
 If you don't want to save your changes, simply discard the blob (i.e. `:q!` or `<leader>x` or similar).

 ### Listing blobs

 To view a `cubby list`, use the `:CubbyList` command.
+This will open a `cubby list` in a new, read-only buffer.

+You can use this buffer to quickly jump into any of your blobs.
+Simply go to the line number of the blob you want to open and run `:CubbyGo`. nvim-cubby will obtain the blob's unique ID and open it in a new buffer.

 ### Creating blobs